 This award will illuminate the value that communities throughout the United States and Canada derive from their libraries.
 It will highlight the outcomes of work by libraries—through the development of effective programs, services, partnerships and communications—that result in better communities and an increased understanding of how libraries contribute to a community’s well-being.
 The award will demonstrate why libraries deserve the resources necessary to deliver the services that result in healthier, more prosperous, and more engaged cities, towns, and villages.

 The LibraryAware Community Award will be given annually to a community of any size and its library during National Library Week.
 It will be presented to the mayor, city/county manager, or city council president, and library director.
-The first award will be announced in April 2013 (NLW is April 14-20, 2013).

 The city/county will receive a plaque identifying it as a “LibraryAware” community.